mathieubossaert/pl-pyodk/README.md

 [French version here](README_FR.md)

 > **Warning**
 > This set of functions is not a getODK project, but a personal one.
-The ODK teams will not provide support for them.
+The ODK teams will not provide any support if you face an issue.
-> Please post on Github to discuss any needs or difficulties you may encounter in using them.
+> Please post on Github to discuss any needs or difficulties you may encounter.

 # pl-pyODK
 ## First version of functions that pull data from ODK Central, even using a filter, and automatically creates dedicated tables in your PostgreSQL database